pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```

 Parameters:
-- channelGroup: String — The channel group for which to list channels.
+- channelGroup (String): Channel group to list.

 ### Sample code
 ```
 1

 ```

 ### Returns
-- PNChannelGroupsAllChannelsResult:
+PNChannelGroupsAllChannelsResult:
-  - channels: List<String> — Channels in the channel group.
+- channels: List<String> — Channels in the group.

 ## Remove channels from a channel group

 ##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the [Admin Portal](https://admin.pubnub.com/).

-This function removes channels from a channel group.
+Removes channels from a channel group.

 ### Method(s)
-Use the following method in the Kotlin SDK:

 ```
 `1pubnub.removeChannelsFromChannelGroup(
 2    channels: ListString>,